 When you edit a variant, WordPress will open your default content editor.
 This can be the official WordPress block editor or any other editor that your theme or plugins have set up.

 From the editor, modify the page as you like so that it looks different from “Version A.” When you’re done, click Save Draft.
-Remember that alternative pages cannot be published (since they are only shown as part of an A/B Test and are controlled by Nelio A/B Testing).
+Remember that alternative variants cannot be published (since they are only shown as part of an A/B Test and are controlled by Nelio A/B Testing).

 - Return to the test to which the variant belongs,